-The selected organization will work closely with Project Management Unit (PMU) and National Park Authorities in all project sites, under the supervision of Director of Biodiversity Conservation as National Project Director (NPD), Directorate General of Natural Resources Conservation and Ecosystem, Ministry of Environment and Forestry; and Technical Officer for NRM, UNDP Environment Unit.
+The selected organization will work closely with Project Management Unit (PMU) and National Park Authorities in all project sites, under the supervision of Director of Conservtion Areas and Directorate of Biodiversity Conservation as National Project Director (NPD), Directorate General of Natural Resources Conservation and Ecosystem, Ministry of Environment and Forestry; and Technical Officer for NRM, UNDP Environment Unit.
 The selected organization has responsibility to submit the expected outputs according to agreed timeline.
 They required to obtain technical clearance from National Project Manager and seek approval from NPD and Technical Officer for NRM, UNDP Indonesia on each deliverable.
 It is important to keep active response of the selected organization for any request from the NPM and Head of National Parks in all project sites.
 Further, they will present report results/outputs to audience as required/asked.

-The selected organization will closely collaborate/work, liaise and meet with relevant line national ministries, i.e Bappenas (Ministry of National Development Planning), Peatlan Restoration Agency, Ministry of Home Affairs, LIPI and respected local and provincial government offices and other potential partners such as research institutions and NGOs/CSOs.
+The selected organization will closely collaborate/work, liaise and meet with relevant line national ministries, respected local and provincial government offices and other potential partners such as research institutions and NGOs/CSOs.